Tricentis/TDMToTDSMigrator/README.md

  TDM data is contained in an exported .tdd file in user file system

- tdd file is decompressed into XML, then converted into TdmDataDocument class
+ tdd file is picked from filesystem, decompressed into XML, then converted into TdmDataDocument class

- Data records are then parsed and put into a dictionary of categories
+ Data records are parsed and put into a dictionary of categories

- The user can create and manipulate repositories as well as filter categories
+ The user can create and manipulate repositories as well as filter out categories

- A log textbox accompanies the user during the entire process
+ A log textbox accompanies the user during the process.